FAQ: Why We Need to Restore the Ballona Wetlands

 What programs are there for the public to engage with the wetlands?

 Heal the Bay has also been actively engaged in education, teacher professional development, and community outreach events in the Ballona Creek Watershed.
 During Coastal Cleanup Day 2015, the largest volunteer event in the world, Heal the Bay in partnership with Culver City, Friends of Ballona, and Ballona Renaissance hosted eight sites in the Ballona Creek Watershed.
 Our Key to the Watershed high school science program utilizes Ballona Creek as its classroom, taking high school students on bio-assessment field trips.
-Heal the Bay recently hosted a Youth Summit at the Playa Vista Library, educating high school students and clubs about biodiversity in the watershed and training them to participate in citizen science initiatives.
+Heal the Bay recently hosted a Youth Summit at the Playa Vista Library, educating high school students and clubs about biodiversity in the watershed and training them to participate in community science initiatives.

 Can the public access the wetlands?